Muskehounds are always ready.

 Anyone who grew up in the UK and Spain in the 1980s will almost certainly remember this show, as it seemed to be on permanent loop along with The Mysterious Cities of Gold and Around the World with Willy Fog.
-By contrast, its ratings in Japan were poor, and it's not as well known in the United States, although the English dub was made in California (and features none other than Cam Clarke as the voice of Dogtanian).
+By contrast, its ratings in Japan were poor, and it's not as well known in the United States either, although the English dub was made in California (and features none other than Cam Clarke as the voice of Dogtanian).
 A sequel series was made in 1990 that continued with a new story based on The Vicomte de Bragelonne, although changing "the man in the iron mask" for "the man in the golden muzzle".

 - Absurdly Sharp Blade / Artistic License – Physics / Implausible Fencing Powers: In the intro Dogtanian tosses an apple into the air with the point of his sword and cuts through it eight times while it inexplicably hovers in the air unaffected by gravity and catches it on the point of his sword seemingly intact.
 He then blows on it and it becomes a shower of over fifty wafer thin slices that float down to the floor.
 So somehow Dogtanian is able to use a rapier (a type of sword that doesn't even have an edge!) to slice through an apple, while it hovers in the air for no legitmate reason, using a number of cuts insufficient to make that many slices, to a degree of accuracy that permits each slice to be light and thin enough to float down in the air rather than falling to the ground normally, in such a way that the apple retains its overall structure until he blows on it.
 Right...